guelfoweb/knock/README.rst

 Knock Subdomain Scan v.4.0beta
 ==========================

-Knockpy is a python tool designed to enumerate subdomains on a target domain through a wordlist.
+**Knockpy** is a python tool designed to enumerate subdomains on a target domain through a wordlist.
+It is designed to scan for **DNS zone transfer** and to try to bypass automatically the **wildcard DNS record** if it is enabled.

 **Very simply**